 Hippie looks totally relieved.
 I can’t imagine living under such strict supervision.
 One mom – good.
 Two moms – too good.

-He stuck with us after the interrogation, apologizing without really knowing what he was apologizing for.
+He stays with us after the interrogation, apologizing without really knowing what he was apologizing for.

 “So much for having gay parents to talk with,” I complain.